elainechen7366/elainechen7366.github.io/_pages/about.md

 ---
-title: "About"
+layout: single
 permalink: /about/
-layout: posts
+title: ABOUT
-author_profile: true
+classes: wide
 ---